Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 Thunbergia alata Tangerine - Black-eyed Susan

-Fast-growing, it will reach 2m in the space of a summer and will continuously flower until September.
+Fast-growing, it will reach 2m in height over the course of a summer and will continuously flower until September.

 • Flowering time July to November